 If the time comes to use one of these contractual mechanisms, the Contract Manager must ensure that the appropriate skills are available on the review/negotiation team.
-This will generally involve engaging legal counsel, seeking help from the PPP Unit, and keeping the Ministry of Finance and Planning PPP Node involved.
+This will generally involve engaging legal counsel, seeking help from the PPP Unit, and keeping the Ministry of Finance and the Public Service PPP Unit involved.